 With PrinterLogic’s serverless print infrastructure, both pull printing and secure release printing follow this general description.
 But PrinterLogic’s ability to eliminate print servers adds an extra layer of security and convenience.

 Instead of holding the pending print job on a server, creating a prime target for a malicious actor, PrinterLogic holds the print job on the user’s workstation.
-Once it’s released, the print job travels straight to the destination printer.
+Once released, the print job travels straight to the destination printer.
 That allows for more secure printing by design.

-And the flexibility of PrinterLogic’s serverless printing enables any network printer to become a pull or secure release printer.
-So you can make legacy machines a part of your secure printing infrastructure.
+And the flexibility of PrinterLogic’s serverless printing enables any network printer to become a pull or secure release printer, so you can make legacy machines a part of your secure printing infrastructure.

 When should you use pull printing?